zulip/zulip/docs/contributing/commit-discipline.md

 Additional tips:

 - Use lowercase (e.g., "settings", not "Settings").
-- If it's hard to find a 1-2 word description of the part of the code base affected by your commit, consider again whether you have structured your commits well.
+- If it's hard to find a 1-2 word description of the part of the codebase affected by your commit, consider again whether you have structured your commits well.
 - Never use a generic term like "bug", "fix", or "refactor".